allen930808/Web_Server_in_Pure_C/README.md

 - **Binge Reading**
   - Beej's Guide to Network Programming Chapter 1-4.
   - Skimmed through TCP, IP and UDP documents.
+### 7/26
+- **Trying to Build Something**
+  - Beej's Guide to Network Programming Chapter 4.
+    - It finally talked about actual code, learned a lot.
+    - Basically I finally understand the relationship among concepts it mentioned in previous chapters.
 ---

 ## Next Steps